 A Marijuana Establishment that documents an inability to obtain minimum liability insurance coverage as required by 935 CMR 500.105(10)(a) may place in escrow a sum of no less than $250,000 or such other amount approved by the Commission, to be expended for coverage of liabilities.

-The escrow account required pursuant to 935 CMR 500.105(10)(b) must be replenished within ten business days of any expenditure.
+The escrow account required pursuant to 935 CMR 500.105(10)(b) shall be replenished within ten business days of any expenditure.

-Reports documenting compliance with 935 CMR 500.105(10) shall be made in a manner and form determined by the Commission pursuant to 935 CMR 500.000.
+Reports documenting compliance with 935 CMR 500.105(10): Liability Insurance Coverage or Maintenance of Escrow shall be made in a manner and form determined by the Commission pursuant to 935 CMR 500.000: Adult Use of Marijuana.

+A CMO shall maintain the insurance coverage or escrow account required under 500.105(10): Liability Insurance Coverage or Maintenance of Escrow or 935 CMR 501.105(10): Liability Insurance Coverage or Maintenance of Escrow per location.

 Storage Requirements.

-A Marijuana Establishment shall provide adequate lighting, ventilation, temperature, humidity, space, and equipment, in accordance with applicable provisions of 935 CMR 500.105 and 935 CMR 500.110.
+A Marijuana Establishment shall provide adequate lighting, ventilation, temperature, humidity, space, and equipment, in accordance with applicable provisions of 935 CMR 500.105: General Operational Requirements for Marijuana Establishments and 935 CMR 500.110: Security Requirements for Marijuana Establishments.

 A Marijuana Establishment shall have separate areas for storage of Marijuana that is outdated, damaged, deteriorated, mislabeled, or contaminated, or whose containers or packaging have been opened or breached, until such products are destroyed.